-The home study interview causes a lot of anxiety for adoptive families, and reasonably so.
+The home study interview causes a lot of anxiety for adoptive families, and understandably so.
 It can be unnerving to be put under the spotlight and have to answer question after question about your life and relationship.
-While these nerves likely won’t go away until the interview is over, you can help calm them by preparing yourself and learning more about the interview process.
+While these nerves likely will not go away until the interview is over, you can help calm them by preparing yourself and learning more about the interview process.

-After being assigned a social worker for you home study, he or she will schedule your first home visit, during which they will conduct a series of interviews with all members of your family.
-He or she will conduct both individual and group interviews with your family in order to assess your home life.
+After being assigned a social worker for your home study, she will schedule your first home visit, during which she will conduct a series of interviews with all members of your family.
+She will conduct both individual and group interviews with your family in order to assess your home life.
 It is important that all members of your household be present during the interview.

 - Family relations

 - Infertility, if applicable

 - Plans for the adopted child